Be Tree Smart This Christmas

 Oh, Christmas tree!
 How lovely — and potentially hazardous — are those branches.

 Every November and December, an average of 250 folks land in the emergency room with injuries related to holiday decorating according to the Consumer Product Safety Commission (CPSC).
 Accidents range from falls from ladders (the most common) to cuts from broken ornaments and burns from faulty lights.
-The CPSC also reports that between 2009 and 2011, Christmas trees caused an average of 250 fires each year.

 Whether this year’s Tannebaum is fresh or faux, follow these tips to keep your friends, family and furballs safe around it.

 Real tree?
 Start fresh.
 Make sure the bottom of yours is sticky with resin.
 The needles should be green and supple and stay firmly attached to the branches if you tug on them or tap the tree gently on the ground.
 Tip: The earlier in the season you buy a tree from a lot, the fresher it will be.

 Hydrate!
 A dry tree is a fire hazard.
 A real one needs water at least once or twice daily during the first couple of weeks.